 While Sol and his engraver friends worked in several locations, including one on Canal Street, this is the only building I have a firm address for.
 It was completed in 1896, designed by architect John T. Williams, and is known as the Renaissance Loft Building.
 Sol remembers it being a great place for the engravers.
 As it was only three windows wide, there was lots of light, and they had plenty of space.
 I haven’t learned what floor Photochrome occupied.

-In the big production room, the seat closest to the bosses held Raymond (K.) Perry.
-He’d been a comics artist in the early years, having some art in the first DC comic, NEW FUN #1, and continued to create art for National.
+In the big production room, the seat closest to the bosses held Raymond Perry.
+He’d been a comics artist in the early years, having illustrated “Ivanhoe” in the first DC comic, NEW FUN, later MORE FUN, and continued to create art for National.

-Later in life he became a well-respected artist whose work still sells at art auctions today.
+He was also a well-respected fine artist whose work still sells at art auctions today.
 His obituary listed his job title at National Comics as Art Editor.
 I suspect this was a largely ceremonial title, if correct, indicating his seniority in the bullpen, though he may have had some authority over the other production artists.
-Perry was a long-time friend of Ira Schnapp, at the next drawing board, and both men played the cello.
+Perry was a long-time friend of Ira Schnapp, at the next drawing board.
 Perry was 74 years old in 1950.
 He had studied art in Chicago and New York, and listed his job title as “painter, illustrator and designer” in the 1930 census.
 I’m not sure when he left staff, but he died in a nursing home in 1960.

 The job of production artist consisted of doing art and lettering corrections on finished pages, and assembling and pasting together the trade dress on the covers (logo, price box, cover lettering, company symbol, and so on), as well as putting together text pages and letter columns, advertising material and house ads, everything that went into the comics.
 The large table Gaspar has labelled “Production Table for All Copy” was the common workspace for everyone, and where finished materials would be assembled to be sent to the printer.
 When Gaspar started, he said coloring was not being done there, though I believe Sol Harrison was doing color guides for the covers.
 Most of the coloring was done at an engraving house, probably Chemical Color in Connecticut, though I don’t know when National started working with them.
 In the early days, color choices were often left up to the engravers, other than to establish colors for the costumes of the super-heroes.
 Gradually the company moved to creating color guides themselves for the stories, beginning with Sol on the covers, and adding a team of in-house colorists as the 1950s went on, which I’ll discuss later.

 I’ve written plenty about Ira Schnapp already, and you can find those articles on my LOGO LINKS and COMICS CREATION pages.
 Sadly, I haven’t found a photo of him, the art above is the only image I have.
-Ira was either 55 or 58 in 1950, depending on which source for his birth date is correct.
+Ira was 56 in 1950.
 He began designing some logos for the company in 1940, starting with the revamp of Joe Shuster’s Superman logo, and was also, I think, doing logos and cover lettering for Harry Donenfeld’s pulp magazines well before that.

 As the pulp market dried up, Schnapp found a staff position at National Comics, and single-handedly created a house style for the company through his logos, cover lettering and house ads until the late 1960s.